Hike Desert, Canyons and Berber Villages in Tunisia

 Hiking

-Enjoy a traditional Berber breakfast at your guesthouse, then set off on foot and descend the hill of Douiret, along a scenic trail immersed in a barren landscape, with rocky hills and red plateaus dotted by palm, fig, and olive trees.
-You'll be trekking along one of the 12 stages of the Great Dahar Crossing, Tunisia's first long-distance trail, reaching the impressive 12th century ksar (castle) of Chenini in time for lunch.
+Enjoy a traditional Berber breakfast at your guesthouse, then set off on foot to explore the village of Douiret, before descending the hill of Douiret, along a scenic trail immersed in a barren landscape, with rocky hills and red plateaus dotted by palm, fig, and olive trees.
+You'll be trekking along one of the 12 stages of the Great Dahar Crossing, Tunisia's first long-distance trail, reaching the impressive 12th-century ksar (castle) of Chenini in time for lunch at a local restaurant.
 This former fortified granary stretches into the tops of two mountains, separated by the white-washed mosque of the Seven Sleepers in the middle.
 Today, the hamlet is still inhabited by about 600 people, although much of this ancient village is in ruins.
 Step back in time as you wander around the cave dwellings and narrow alleys, then catch a transfer back to your cozy gite in Douiret.
-Tonight you'll tuck into a traditional homecooked dinner, featuring Tunisian dishes from the area.
+Tonight you'll tuck into a traditional home-cooked dinner, featuring Tunisian dishes from the area.

 Day 3